-Bathrooms need to be cleaned often.
-And unlike other rooms in your home, they cannot be just “picked up” and still be considered clean.
-This 15-minute bathroom cleanup allows you to maintain the cleanliness of the bathroom without spending hours scrubbing and disinfecting.
-This guide can offer help to teach your children the requirements of a clean bathroom without laboring all day.
+Bathrooms need to be cleaned often—unlike other rooms in your home, they cannot just be “picked up” and still be considered clean.
+This 15-minute bathroom cleanup list allows you to maintain the cleanliness of the bathroom without spending hours scrubbing and disinfecting.
+This guide can help you to teach your children the steps required to keep a bathroom clean without laboring all day.

 What You Need

-- A basket, bag, or box to put clutter items.
+- Basket, bag, or box to contain clutter

 - Broom and mop

 - Trash container

 - Disinfectant wipes

 - Glass cleaner and rag